Envirometrix/landmap/README.md

 ## Contributions

 * Contributions to landmap are welcome.
 Issues and pull requests are the preferred ways of sharing them.
 * We are interested in results and experiences of using the train.spLearner function for generating spatial predictions with your own data sets.
+Share your data sets, code and results either using github issues and/or R-sig-geo mailing list.